 - Expected Results: Detail the likely and intended results of research during the fellowship as well as plans for further research on the same project.
 The proposal should address the following relevant questions: Will a book, series of articles, etc. result from the project?
 If final or tentative publication, or other form of dissemination of the results of the proposed research has been secured, please inform us.

-Questions can be addressed to Jeremy Rosen, Acting Director of the Tanner Humanities Center, firstname.lastname@example.org or Jeffrey McCarthy, Director of Environmental Humanities, University of Utah, email@example.com
+Questions can be addressed to Jeremy Rosen, Director of the Tanner Humanities Center, email@example.com or Danielle Endres, Director of Environmental Humanities, University of Utah, firstname.lastname@example.org.

 2016-2017 Visiting Faculty Fellowship Application (Word version)